Dr Stefania Cerretelli

 This email address is being protected from spambots.
 You need JavaScript enabled to view it.

-Dr Stefania Cerretelli obtained the Bachelor Degree in Natural Science, and the Master Degree in Environmental Biology at the University of Trieste (Italy) in the 2010 and 2013, respectively.
-She obtained a PhD in Ecology with the title “The role of ecosystem services in the spatial assessment of land degradation: a transdisciplinary study in the Ethiopian Great Rift Valley”.
+She obtained a PhD in Ecology at the University of Udine (Italy) and The Hames Hutton Institute (UK) with the title “The role of ecosystem services in the spatial assessment of land degradation: a transdisciplinary study in the Ethiopian Great Rift Valley”.
 Her PhD was part of the ALTER (Alternative Carbon Investments in Ecosystems for Poverty Alleviation) project, a three years international and interdisciplinary project funded by ESPA (Ecosystem Services for Poverty Alleviation) with partners from UK, Ethiopia, and Uganda.
-For the PhD I spent three year at The James Hutton Institute in Scotland (UK).

 Dr Stefania Cerretelli has been associated to the following Funded Research Projects.